Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 <cimg src="https://saint11.org/img/pixel-tutorials/Subpixel.gif" caption="Tutorial by saint11"/>

-For subtle animations like an idle, there may be times when moving a full pixel is too big a movement, making things look jumpy.
+For subtle animations like an idle, moving a full pixel may be too big a movement, looking jumpy.

 While you can't change a fraction of a pixel, you can use tricks to make the change less jarring.